-Although it used to be quite rare for immediate family members to serve as pallbearers, this practice is more acceptable today.
-It’s best, however, to not select someone who will need to be there to support another family member; for example, a grown son might need to sit with (and offer moral support to) his mother rather than serve as a pallbearer at his father’s funeral.
+Although it uncommon for immediate family members to serve as pallbearers, this practice is more acceptable today.
+It’s best, however, to avoid selecting people who will need to be there to support another family member.
+For example, a grown son may need to sit with (and offer moral support to) his mother rather than serve as a pallbearer at his father’s funeral.

 Decide in advance whether there is a reason to allow photography or videotaping during the service; perhaps you have out-of-town family members who will want a remembrance.